evannetwork/evannetwork.github.io/dev/generator-evan.md

 stack.
 This generator will create a basic project with a lots of scripts to handle smart-contracts, smart-agents, DApps and more.

+## The generator

+For instructions, how to use the generator, please have a look at the readme file of the [evan.network project generator](https://github.com/evannetwork/generator-evan).

 ## Before you start

 It is tempting to use the project generator and start the project quickly.
 But, each application